saboye/EDA-Canadian-Income-Distribution/README.md

 <h1 align="center">Exploratory data analysis 📊</h1>
 <h1 align="center">Canadian Income Distribution</h1>

+## Overview

+This project aims to conduct a simple Exploratory Data Analysis (EDA) to investigate whether there is a relationship between income and education level in Canada.
+By exploring and visualizing the data, we can determine whether individuals with higher levels of education tend to have higher incomes or if there are other factors at play.
+This information can be valuable for policymakers, educators, and individuals looking to make informed decisions about their education and career paths.

  <h3> Data Set</h3>
   The Prestige data set has 102 rows and 6 variables.The data set is found <a href="https://socialsciences.mcmaster.ca/jfox/books/Companion/data/Prestige.txt">Fox and Weisberg 2011</a>